Clofarabine (Evoltra ®)

-Clofarabine can reduce the production of platelets, which help the blood to clot.
-Tell your doctor if your child has any unexplained bruising or bleeding, such as nosebleeds, bleeding gums, blood spots or rashes on the skin.
-Your child may need to have a platelet transfusion if their platelet count is low.
+Clofarabine can reduce the number of platelets in your blood.
+Platelets are cells that help the blood to clot.
+Tell your doctor if you have any bruising or bleeding you can’t explain.
+This includes nosebleeds, bleeding gums, blood spots or rashes on the skin.
+Some people may need a drip to give them extra platelets.

-Clofarabine can reduce the number of red blood cells, which carry oxygen around the body.
-A low red blood cell count is called anaemia.
-This may make your child feel tired and breathless.
-Tell your doctor or nurse if your child has these symptoms.
-They may need to have a blood transfusion if the number of red blood cells becomes too low.
+Clofarabine can reduce the number of red blood cells in your blood.
+These cells carry oxygen around the body.
+If the number of red blood cells is low, you may be tired and breathless.
+Tell your doctor or nurse if you feel like this.
+If you are very anaemic, you may need a drip to give you extra red blood cells (blood transfusion).

 Loss of appetite

 You may lose your appetite during your treatment.
 Try to eat small meals regularly.
 Don’t worry if you don’t eat much for a day or two.
 If your appetite doesn’t improve after a few days, let your nurse or dietitian know.
 They can give you advice on getting more calories and protein in your diet.
 They may give you food supplements or meal replacement drinks to try.
 Your doctor can prescribe some of these and you can buy them from chemists.